Marcelo Mosenson: Vecinos (Neighbors)

 Super 16 mm / Color / 20 min.

 It received the Special Jury Prize in the Sixth Edition of the University of Verano (France) organized by the Franco-American Cultural Fund, sponsored by the DGA (Directors Guild of America), the MPA (Motion Picture Association), SACEM (Société des Auteurs, Compositeurs et Editeurs de Musique), and the WGA (Writers Guild of America).
 It participated in several international film festivals such as: Carrefour des Cinémas festival, Paris, 2005.
 The XVIII Argentinian Conference of Independent Film and Video of UNCIPAR, Buenos Aires, 2006.

-It also participated in The International Film Festival of Sax (May, 2006), The Iberamerican Competition of the Huesca Film Festival (June, 2006), and The International Festival of Independent Cinema of Elche (Julio, 2006).
+It also participated in The International Film Festival of Sax (May, 2006), The Iberamerican Competition of the Huesca International Film Festival (June, 2006), and The International Festival of Independent Cinema of Elche (Julio, 2006).
 It was also invited to participate in the prestigious International Short film Competition of the Nation of Bidasoa (Navarra, Spain) and The El Ojo Cojo Film Festival of Madrid.

 Vecinos was screened at the Cannes Film Festival Market (May, 2006).